wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries         February 2015

+   LENGTH restrictions indicated in the incoming query from its client.
+   See also Section 7.5.

+   Since the Recursive Resolver it contacts will treat the Forwarding Resolver like a Stub Resolver, the Recursive Resolver's policies regarding incoming ADDRESS information will apply in the same way.
    If the Forwarding Resolver receives a REFUSED response when it sends a query which includes a non-zero ADDRESS, it MUST retry with FAMILY set to 0 and no ADDRESS.